awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 The following table lists several storage sizes\.
 For each storage size, it lists the associated base performance of the storage, which is also the rate at which it accumulates I/O credits\.
 The table also lists the burst duration at the 3,000 IOPS maximum, when starting with a full I/O credit balance\.
 In addition, the table lists the time in seconds that the storage takes to refill an empty I/O credit balance\.

+**Note**
+The IOPS figure reaches its maximum value at a volume storage size of 5,334 GiB\.

 |  **Storage size \(GiB\)**  |  **Base Performance \(IOPS\)**  | **Maximum Burst Duration at 3,000 IOPS \(Seconds\)**  | **Seconds to Fill Empty I/O Credit Balance**  |
 | --- | --- | --- | --- |